Jessicavazm/t3-revision-part1/README.md

 - Matchers: Methods provided by Jest to assert that values meet specific conditions.
 They’re typically used with expect(), which wraps the value you're testing.
 - toBe:	Strict equality (===) Primitive values (numbers, strings).
 This checks the memory references.
 - toEqual: Deep equality (content) Objects, arrays, or nested structures.
 This checks the value and the data type structure.
+- Test coverage: script command that makes sure the implemented test covers all the basic features.
+It gives you information such as: missed case tests.
+- Mock functions: Known as 'Spies' functions.
+Spies lets you spy on the behavior of a function.